alexprena/fractol/README.md

 # fractol
-my first visual project! visualizing fractals with the minilibx
+my first visual project! visualizing fractals with the minilibx, must download the minilibx to use!